US Post Office-Oroville Main

 Today, Butte County is home to a vibrant mix of industries, including agriculture, education, healthcare, and tourism.
 With its natural beauty, outdoor recreational opportunities, and a strong sense of community, the county continues to thrive while preserving its rich historical heritage.

-This timeline provides a condensed summary of the historical journey of Butte County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Butte County, California.